priyamit08/Python---Chocolate-Bar-rating/README.md

 # Python---Chocolate-Bar-rating
 <br>

-Data Analysis done on Chocolate Bar ratings in Python and visualised un Tableau.
-This is part of the projects in my Career Foundry Course.
+Data Analysis done on Chocolate Bar ratings in Python and visualised in Tableau.
 <br>

 ## Objective